sal55/langs/README.md

 * Effortless and near-instant build process
 * Sources for any tool can be rendered as one self-contained amalgamated source file

-### mcc.c

-This file that sometimes appears is a version of my C-subset compiler, transpiled to OS-agnostic C code, that someone is using.
-It's how updates are made available.